sharpjd/GPUPrefSwitcher/README.md

 The process was totally automatic, requiring no intervention.

 Despite this, you may still encounter scenarios where this is not a seamless experience.
-The app has been designed with considerations and safeguards against some of these scenarios (e.g. file locked, unexpected crash, or the .exe saving the config when it shuts down).
-The way these mechanisms work will take a lot to explain — and for now, you will need to study the source code yourself to understand them.
+The app has been designed with considerations and safeguards against some of these scenarios:
+* **Target file locked:** The app will simply stall the file swap and retry repeatedly.
+* **The target .exe saves the file *when it closes:*** The app is designed to delay swapping the file if the target .exe is still running.
+Data loss or an inappropriate overwrite can still occur if the target .exe spawns a separate process that modifies the file, but that seems like a very specific and unlikely scenario.
+* **Unexpected crashes or ungraceful termination:** Is unlikely to cause inconsistent states or inappropriate overwrites.
+The state tracking string in the app data file for each corresponding file swapper state is immediately updated and saved after the each file swap occurs, and is not touched if the file swap doesn't occur.

 Despite these safeguards, data loss can still result from the File Swapper system; **do NOT manipulate important or sensitive data with it.**